5 ways you’re hurting your credit score

 Not all applications are equal!
-For example, payday loans from payday lenders are viewed less favourably than a mortgage application with a major bank.
-That may be an extreme example but even ‘unsecured’ credit like a credit card can affect a score differently to ‘secured’ credit like a car loan.
+For example, payday loans from payday lenders may be viewed less favourably than a mortgage application with a major bank.
+That may be an extreme example but even ‘unsecured’ credit like a credit card can affect your score differently to ‘secured’ credit like a car loan.

 So before applying, consider what type of credit you are applying for, who the credit provider is and the impact this could have on your credit score!